AakinDesai/Reactive-methods-for-obstacle-avoidance/README.md

 3. Draw a safety bubble around this closest point and set all points inside this bubble to 0.
 All other non-zero points are now considered gaps or free space.
 4. Find the max length gap, in other words, the largest number of consecutive non-zero elements in your ranges array.
 5. Find the max length gap, in other words, the largest number of consecutive non-zero elements in your ranges array.
-6. Actuate the car to move towards this goal point by publishing an \texttt{AckermannDriveStamped} to the \texttt{/nav} topic.
+6. Actuate the car to move towards this goal point by publishing an AckermannDriveStamped to the \nav topic.